ocaml-multicore/ocaml5-tutorial/README.md

 [domains](https://github.com/ocaml/ocaml/blob/trunk/stdlib/domain.mli) for
 parallelism.

-Let us focus on parallelism features first.
+We will focus on the parallelism features in this tutorial.

 ### Programming with domains